Chapter 15 Introduction to PowerPoint

 Font Formatting

 The Home Tab Ribbon has many similarities to Word.
 As with Word and Excel, to see the tab’s ribbon, you can click on the tab.
 Changing the formatting of the font in PowerPoint is the same as in Word.
 Once the font to be changed is selected, the user can use the features in the Font group on the Home tab.
 The user can also right click and use the Mini toolbar.
-Keyboard shortcut keys that can be used for font changes include:
+Keyboard shortcut keys that can be used for font changes include the following:

 • Bold: Ctrl + B